Sisodia to discuss closure of Delhi Yoga class scheme with LG | Education

 Sisodia to discuss closure of Delhi Yoga class scheme with LG

-Delhi Deputy Chief Minister Manish Sisodia on Thursday said he will meet LG V K Saxena to discuss the matter of alleged attempts to discontinue the AAP governments Dilli ki Yogshala programme.In a press conference on Wednesday, Sisodia had accused the BJP of conspiring to shut the programme by pressuring officials.He had said that Chief Minister Arvind Kejriwal has given his nod to continue the programme and has sent the file to Saxena for approval.I will meet LG sir tomorrow regarding the closure of Yoga classes in Delhi.
+Delhi Deputy Chief Minister Manish Sisodia on Thursday said he will meet Lt Governor V K Saxena and raise the issue of alleged attempts to discontinue the AAP governments Dilli ki Yogshala programme.At a press conference on Wednesday, Sisodia had accused the BJP of conspiring to shut the programme by pressuring officials.He had said that Chief Minister Arvind Kejriwal has given his nod to continue the programme and has sent the file to Saxena for approval.I will meet LG sir tomorrow regarding the closure of Yoga classes in Delhi.

 - Country: